Last Updated on

 Repeat this process until you are near enough to shredded to begin the process.

-Calories in, calories out, weight of food, weight on the scale, progress photos, body circumference measurements.
+Calories in, calories out, the weight of food, weight on the scale, progress photos, body circumference measurements.

 If you aren’t measuring your calories at the very least it is unlikely that you will get successfully shredded.
 Because you can’t lower calories if you don’t know how many you are currently eating, can you?